kuhnrl30/kuhnrl30.github.io/_posts/2015-09-18-Setup-Notepad++-as-an-IDE-in-3-steps.md

 ###3.
 Setup the Execute command
 This part is a little more complicated but not by much.
-Its easy to see what you should do once you are done but also easy to get tripped up along the way.
+It's easy to see what you should do once you are done but also easy to get tripped up along the way.
 It took me a few attempts to get there because I was over complicating everything.
 Open the execute command by navigating through this menu path: Plugins > NppExec > Execute.
 Notice you can also use the F6 key to get there much quicker in the future.